kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 Python has a different approach to static methods: decorators called `@staticmethod` and `@classmethod`.
-More Concretly, static methods (`@staticmethod`) are one way to relate functions that could stand alone in a module, but that the author prefers to keep them in a class.
+More concretely, static methods (`@staticmethod`) are one way to relate functions that could stand alone in a module, but that the author prefers to keep them in a class.
 A *static method* is a function that does not depend on the instance or class in which it is written into.
-For this reason, the signature of a static method does not contain the common instance's reference `self` nor the common class reference `cls`[^python-staticmethods].
+For this reason, the signature of a static method does not contain the the instance's reference `self` nor the common class reference `cls`[^python-staticmethods].
 One of the main reasons for using static methods is to keep the class *cohesive* (covered in GRASP principles chapter).

 [^python-staticmethods]: Reference to Python's static methods: https://docs.python.org/3/library/functions.html#staticmethod

-In constrast, class methods are useful to create alternate class constructors or perform setup computations before creating an actual class.
-Class methods allows developers to embed information at the class level, which derived classes can override.
+In contrast, class methods are used to create alternate class constructors or perform setup computations before creating an actual class.
+Class methods allow developers to embed information at the class level, which derived classes can override.
 This is simply not possible using static methods in Java.
 Example: